ethereum/ERCs/ERCS/erc-draft_ai_agent_nfts.md

 ## Motivation

-The creation and trading of AI Agent NFTs are a natural fit and offer the potential for an entirely new and vibrant onchain market.
+The creation and trading of AI Agent NFTs are a natural fit and offer the potential for an entirely new onchain market.
 This requires some custom data to be embedded in the NFT through a custom struct and this needs to be standardized so that any marketplace or AI Agent management product, among others, know how to create and parse AI Agent NFTs.

 ## Specification